 Contributed by ScottishPower Renewables

-The apprentices will be based at East Anglia ONE’s state-of-the-art new operations and maintenance building at Hamilton Dock, Lowestoft; a key part of a £25million investment made by ScottishPower Renewables into the port.
-The apprentice recruitment drive comes on the back of the offshore wind industry target announced in March to employ 3,000 new apprentices across the industry by 2030.
+The three-year apprenticeship will be based at East Anglia ONE’s state-of-the-art operations and maintenance building at Hamilton Dock, Lowestoft; a key part of a £25 million investment made by ScottishPower Renewables into the port.

 All articles on this news site are submitted by registered contributors of NorfolkWire.
 Find out how to subscribe and submit your stories here »